 The calcium level in your soil does not say anything about how much of it can actually get absorbed by plants.

 A key term for the calcium absorption of soil is Cation Exchange Capacity (CEC).
 Imagine the soil like a storage tank of plant nutrients for calcium and magnesium.
-CEC is the relative ability of the soil to absorb and hold a particular nutrient in the form of cations.
-Knowing this, the question whether your plants get enough calcium, and what you can do if they don’t, is directly connected to the CEC level.
-It is also linked to the pH of your soil – soils with a higher pH level usually contain more available calcium.
+CCEC is the relative ability of the soil to absorb and hold a particular nutrient in the form of cations or positively charged ions.
+Knowing this, the questions whether your plants are getting enough calcium, and what you can do if they aren't, are directly connected to the CEC level.
+It is also linked to the pH of your soil; soils with a higher pH level usually contain more available calcium.

 A professional soil test will determine the CEC of your soil.
 The higher the CEC, the more organic matter and clay is in your soil, which is good, because that’s a soil that holds water and nutrients such as calcium better than sandy soil.
 A low CEC indicates a sandy soil which is more likely to lack nutrients because they leach out of the soil quicker.